OpenDSA/OpenDSA-DevStack/README.md

 If anything went wrong or you want to reprovision your virtual machine for any reason, follow these steps.

-1. `$ cd OpenDSA-DevStack`
+1. Change directory to `OpenDSA-DevStack`
 2. `$ git pull`
 3. `$ vagrant destroy`
 4. `$ vagrant up`

 ## Virtual Machine sudo password:

-sudo password is `vagrant` in case you need to execute any commands that require sudo.
+The sudo password is `vagrant` (in case you need to execute any commands that require sudo).

 ## Development Workflow:

 The provisioning script will clone the OpenDSA, OpenDSA-LTI, and code-workout repositories inside the OpenDSA-DevStack directory.
-OpenDSA-DevStack directory is shared between your host machine and the virtual machine, so you can do your development to any of these repositories on your host machine using your preferred tools or IDEs (from "outside" the virtual machine).
-All changes you make will take effect immediately, and you can test them through the virtual machine server URLs provided earlier.
-You can commit and push your changes from your host machine. **However, if you want to compile books in OpenDSA, you have to do that from within the virtual machine.** Do so as follows:
+The OpenDSA-DevStack directory is shared between your host machine and the virtual machine, so you can do your development to any of these repositories on your host machine using your preferred tools or IDEs (from "outside" the virtual machine).
+All changes that you make will take effect immediately, and you can test them through the virtual machine server URLs provided earlier.
+You can commit and push your changes from your host machine.
+**However, if you want to compile books in OpenDSA, you have to do that from within the virtual machine.**
+Do so as follows:

 1. Open a new terminal within your virtual machine
 2. `$ cd OpenDSA-DevStack`